Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.

 Find out more via the World Health Organization.

 Disease outbreaks affect girls and boys, women and men differently.
 While children’s health appears less impacted by COVID-19 than older adults, children’s education will be interrupted, protective structures disrupted and their families and communities placed under stress by health and economic burdens.

 Children are also at risk of psychological distress at times of crisis as well as increased risk of violence, abuse exploitation and neglect.

 - Education and coronavirus

-Governments must take steps to mitigate the effects of school closures on girls, boys and their families.
+Groups that are already disadvantaged, such as adolescent girls, experience the greatest risks and impacts when their education is interrupted.
+Governments must take steps to mitigate the effects of school closures on girls, boys and their families by ensuring education continues.

-Education authorities and schools must ensure education continues in the event of school closures.
-Schools that remain open should be supported to prevent and control the spread of COVID-19, with attention paid to protecting students and staff from discrimination and stigma associated with infection.
+Schools should be supported to prevent and control the spread of COVID-19, with attention paid to protecting students and staff from discrimination and stigma associated with infection.

 - Child protection and coronavirus